 In Nevada, the law requires property owners to take adequate precautions to keep their premises safe for guests.
 That means landlords, businesses, and owners need to prevent hazards, fix problems, and warn others about unsafe conditions that could harm them.
 Unfortunately, not everyone who owns or manages property does what they should, and the result can be a devastating accident for you.

 If you have suffered injuries on someone else’s property, you shouldn’t be left to pay for the damages.
 It’s not right, and it’s not fair.
-The dedicated Las Vegas premises liability lawyers at Sam & Ash, LLP can help.
+The dedicated Las Vegas premises liability lawyers at Sam & Ash Injury Law can help.
 We can investigate your case and demand the full compensation you need to recover.
 We have secured more than $400 million for accident victims like you across Nevada.